Sophia Vasiloudes Relates Chapters to Life in her Class Poem

 A: I know a lot of people are nervous about speaking in front of others, but this is the last opportunity to speak in front of your class and to truly connect with them in a way that they might not have heard your voice before, and poetry is a different way to hear your voice.
 Everyone hears you speak in day to day life and participate in conversation in class, but poetry in terms of a creative voice is completely different, and when you get up there [on stage] it is not always you speaking.

-Samantha Zophin is a junior at Berkeley Prep and the Co-Editor in Chief of the Fanfare this year.
-In school, she is on the Fanfare, BBN, and works as a...
+Samantha Zophin is a senior at Berkeley Prep and the Executive Editor-in-Chief of the Fanfare this year.
+In school, she is on the Fanfare, BBN, and works...